If you have ever asked yourself ‘should I have a mobile website’ then all I can say is have you used any public transport recently?

 You are now as likely to find a business user researching new machines on their mobile as a consumer looking for a new TV.

-The same Google source quoted 61% of customers who visit a mobile unfriendly as being likely to go to a competitor’s site, with 45% discouraged from returning to the non-mobile site again.
+The same Google source quoted 61% of customers who visit a mobile unfriendly website as being likely to go to a competitor’s site, with 45% discouraged from returning to the non-mobile site again.

 So yes it is long past the time when you should be taking this stuff seriously.